Newtown (Qld)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Newtown has 57 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that combined provide 822 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents on average located 192 meters from their nearest stop.
+Transport analysis in Newtown shows 57 active public transport stops, all of which are bus stops.
+These stops are served by five different routes that together facilitate 822 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents on average being located just 192 meters from the nearest stop.

-On average, there are 117 trips per day across all routes, which equates to approximately 14 weekly trips per individual stop.
+On an average day, there are 117 trips across all routes, which equates to approximately 14 weekly trips per individual bus stop.

 Frequently Asked Questions - Transport